alx9r/ZeroDSC/readme.md

 The operation of the ZeroDSC configuration engine is deliberately transparent and interactive.
 Fine-grained observation and troubleshooting of the ZeroDSC configuration progress is possible with minimal effort.
 ZeroDSC supports end-to-end debugger access and streamlined invocation from Pester.

+## New to ZeroDSC?

+If you are new to ZeroDSC and would like to learn more, I recommend reviewing the [getting started][] documentation.

+[getting started]: Docs\getting-started

 ## Uses

 * development and testing of DSC resources